Following are some of our specially-designed searches…

 Question: “My wife and I are undecided…should we add on to our existing Charlottesville home, or buy a larger home?”

-There are several questions both of you need to consider before you make your decision:
+Our suggestion: There are several questions both of you need to consider before you make your decision:

 After you answer these questions, you’ll know the best option.